n4ff4h/ezhash/README.md

 # ezhash
-CLI tool which computes file hash.
+CLI tool which computes and compares file hash.